rubyeffect/faceauth/README.md

 Start using the gem 🙂

+Note:

+In development environment please use (ngrok)[https://ngrok.com/] with https protocol.
+As per the security standards & protocols access to microphones & webcames are are allowed only through secure channels only.

 ## Customization

 We built Faceuth to help you quickly integrate contact form in your application.
 However, we don't want to be in your way when you need to customize it.